What does a Animal Care Attendant do?

 Animal Care Attendant Job Description Sample

-The Animal Care Attendant is responsible for the daily care and well-being of animals in a facility, ensuring they are healthy, clean, and comfortable.
-This role involves feeding, cleaning, and monitoring the animals, as well as maintaining the cleanliness of their living areas.
+The Animal Care Attendant is responsible for the daily care and well-being of animals in a facility.
+This role involves feeding, cleaning, and monitoring the health of animals, as well as ensuring a safe and clean environment.

 Responsibilities:

-- Clean and maintain animal enclosures, including cages, pens, and outdoor areas.
+- Clean animal enclosures, including cages, pens, and tanks, to maintain a healthy environment.

 - Monitor the health and behavior of animals, reporting any changes or concerns to the supervisor.

-- Assist in the transportation of animals to and from veterinary facilities for check-ups and treatments.
+- Assist in the transportation of animals within the facility or to other locations.

 Qualifications

-- High school diploma or equivalent required; additional education in animal care or veterinary technology is a plus.
+- High school diploma or equivalent required; additional education in animal care or related field is a plus.

-- Previous experience working with animals, preferably in a professional setting.
+- Previous experience working with animals, preferably in a care or veterinary setting.

-- Knowledge of animal care practices, including feeding, grooming, and health monitoring.
+- Knowledge of animal care practices, including feeding, cleaning, and health monitoring.

 - Strong observational skills to detect changes in animal behavior or health.